GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Background

 Given a query window $Q$, a spatial dataset $R$ and a predefined spatial relationship $SR$, a range query denoted as $range(Q, R, SR)$ finds the geometries in $R$ such that each geometry (denoted as $GM$) has $SR$ relationship with $Q$. $GM$ and $Q$ can have any shapes including polygons and lines.

 {\bf Spatial relationship.} SQL/MM3 standard~\cite{geometries} lists a number of possible spatial relationships between two geometries.
 This includes but is not limited to: Contains, Intersects, Touches, and Disjoint.
-In this paper, we focus on two most common spatial relationships: (1) $Contains$ (Figure~\ref{fig:zorder} Case 1): given two geometries $Q$ and $GM$, "Q contains GM" is true if and only if no points of GM lie in the exterior of Q, and at least one point of the interior of GM lies in the interior of Q. (2) $Intersects$ (Figure~\ref{fig:zorder} Case 1, 2, 3): given two geometries $Q$ and $GM$, "Q intersects GM" is true if Q and GM share any portion of space. $Contains$ is a special case of $Intersects$.
+In this paper, we focus on the two most common spatial relationships: (1) $Contains$ (Figure~\ref{fig:zorder} Case 1): given two geometries $Q$ and $GM$, "Q contains GM" is true if and only if no points of GM lie in the exterior of Q, and at least one point of the interior of GM lies in the interior of Q. (2) $Intersects$ (Figure~\ref{fig:zorder} Case 1, 2, 3): given two geometries $Q$ and $GM$, "Q intersects GM" is true if Q and GM share any portion of space. $Contains$ is a special case of $Intersects$.
 If "Q contains GM" is true, then "Q intersects GM" must be true as well.

-{\bf Minimum Bounding Rectangle (MBR).} A MBR describes the maximum extents of a 2-dimensional geometry in a (x, y) coordinate system.
-A MBR consists of four values, the minimum and maximum values of x and y coordinates of a geometry, and are represented as two points, $p_{min}(x_{min}, y_{min})$ and $p_{max}(x_{max}, y_{max})$ (see Figure~\ref{fig:zorder} Case 1).
-The coordinates of MBR can be easily obtained by iterating every coordinate of this geometry.
+{\bf Minimum Bounding Rectangle (MBR).} An MBR describes the maximum extents of a 2-dimensional geometry in an $(x, y)$ coordinate system.
+An MBR consists of four values, the minimum and maximum values of $x$ and $y$ coordinates of a geometry, and are represented as two points, $p_{min}(x_{min}, y_{min})$ and $p_{max}(x_{max}, y_{max})$ (see Figure~\ref{fig:zorder} Case 1).
+The coordinates of the MBR can be easily obtained by iterating every coordinate of a geometry.
 MBR is often used to approximate geometries since it is a much simpler shape.